 After writing the real estate breakup letter, the sellers made one last appeal at $1.9 million.
 This was a $100,000 decline from their original asking price.
 I held strong and we ultimately agreed to $1.75 million.

 Although I would have loved to have paid less, $1.75 million was still a hefty $250,000 below their original asking price.
 I felt great about the purchase, but I wasn’t entirely sure.

 Now that almost two years has passed, I’m convinced the real estate breakup letter was responsible for at least $100,000 of my $250,000 savings.
 A dozen homes in the neighborhood have sold since that support my good buy.
 With tremendous migration to the less dense western portion of San Francisco post pandemic, demand for single family homes with ocean views is also way up.

 Below is the latest Redfin estimate of the home I bought.
 As you can see from the $ symbol, I ended up buying way below the market.
 Further, with the remodeling I’m doing, I’ve had six realtors come over and think I could get $2.3 – $2.5 million for the place.

 Please do not underestimate the power of the written word.
 Spend some time crafting your real estate breakup letter for a better deal.
 You’ve got nothing to lose!

 Shop around for a mortgage.
 Now that you know how to write a real estate breakup letter, it's time for you to get the best mortgage rate possible.
 Check out Credible, a leading lending marketplaces where you can compare real rates and qualified lenders in one place.
 You'll get free, no-obligation quotes in minutes.
-Mortgage rates are back down to 6-year lows in 2020.
+Mortgage rates are back down close to 6-year lows.